15 quotes that capture the essence of Obama's presidency

 15. July 27, 2016

 During a full-throated pitch of behalf of Democratic presidential nominee Hillary Clinton, Obama cast Trump as anathema not just to progressive ideals, but conservative ones as well.
 When attendees grumbled at the very mention of the GOP nominee's name, the president quipped, "Don't boo, vote!"
-And an unofficial (and ultimately unsuccessful) campaign slogan was born.
+And an unofficial (and ultimately unsuccessful) campaign slogan caught on.